NeilAllen/ruby_rails/Home.md

     If not, see the [`rbenv init` step][init] in installation instructions.

+### What is allowed in a `.ruby-version` file?

+The string read from a `.ruby-version` file must match the name of an existing directory in `~/.rbenv/versions/`.
+You can see the list of installed Ruby versions with `rbenv versions`.

+Other version managers might allow fuzzy version matching on the string read from `.ruby-version` file, e.g. they might allow "3.1" to activate the latest Ruby 3.1.x release. **rbenv will not support this** since such behavior is non-deterministic and therefore considered harmful.

 ### “You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory”

-This error can happen on a fresh installation where no Ruby version was configured yet:
+This error can happen on a fresh installation where no Ruby version was configured yet as "global":
 ```
 $ gem install bundler
 ERROR: While executing gem ...
 (Gem::FilePermissionError)